girlflux/LZX-Castle-MOUSER-BOM/README.md

 # LZX-Castle-MOUSER-BOM
 LZX Castle series Mouser BOM.
-Compilled for one of each module.
+Compiled for one of each module.